death667b/react-project/README.md

     + Depends if I use Polymer..

 ## TODO
-+ Look into how best ignore auto-compiled files like bundle.js and bundle.js.map for .gitignore
++ *done* Look into how best ignore auto-compiled files like bundle.js and bundle.js.map for .gitignore
 + Get React Hot Loader working, or something like it http://gaearon.github.io/react-hot-loader/getstarted/